galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/automating-overview.md

 To run a test in automation inside the Galasa Ecosystem, you need to complete the following high-level tasks:

-1. Package a test to [run in automation](/docs/ecosystem/automating)
+1. Structuring a test to run in automation.
+You can do this by setting up a Galasa project either [inside](/docs/ecosystem/automating) or [outside](docs/writing-own-tests/setting-up-galasa-project) of Eclipse.
 2. [Deploy the test artifacts to a Maven repository](/docs/ecosystem/deploying-tests)
 3. Set up a new test stream
 4. Initiate the test from either Eclipse or from the galasactl command line tool